JacobLee23/CSE-15L-Lab-Reports/reports/week-1.md

   en-gb.txt  en-us.txt  es-mx.txt  zh-cn.txt
   ```

-  Executing the `ls` command and passing no arguments lists all the directories and files that are children of the current working directory in [ASCIIbetical order](https://www.cs.cmu.edu/~pattis/15-1XX/common/handouts/ascii.html).
+  Executing the `ls` command and passing no arguments lists all the directories and files that are children of the current working directory.
+The returned items are listed in [ASCIIbetical order](https://www.cs.cmu.edu/~pattis/15-1XX/common/handouts/ascii.html), with one main exception: files/directories beginning with a letter are listed together, with those beginning with a capital letter preceding those beginning with a lowercase letter (as opposed to all files/directories beginning with a capital letter being listed before all files/directories beginning with a lowercase letter).

 - One argument: Directory